Form of Government: Socialist republic

 The climate is hot and humid with two very distinct seasons.
 The USA still maintains a naval base at Guantánamo, on the south-east coast of the island, claimed by Cuba.

 A Spanish colony from the 16th century, the island came under American control in 1898 after the Spanish-American War and became independent in 1902, although America retained the “right to intervene in domestic affairs” (until 1934).
 Following the success of the revolution led by Fidel Castro (1 January 1959), the rule of the island gradually adapted to the Soviet political and institutional model, while the United States adopted rigid economic and trade embargos.
-The country’s leadership passed to Fidel’s brother Raúl Castro in 2008.
+The country’s leadership passed to Fidel’s brother Raúl Castro in 2008, then to Miguel Díaz-Canel in 2018, while R. Castro remains the leader of the Communist Party (PCC).
 During the presidency of B. Obama in the United States, there was a gradual reconciliation between the two countries (in 2015, the respective diplomatic headquarters were reopened) and the embargo was decreased, but rapports have weakened since D. Trump took office.

-According to the Constitution of 24 February 1976, which was modified in 1992 and 2002, the government of the country is entrusted in institutional terms to the Communist Party (PCC) (in fact no other political parties are permitted).
-The National Assembly is made up of 605 members elected by the people for five-year terms from lists approved by the PCC (organized into Committees for the Defence of the Revolution) and meets twice a year; this elects the Council of State (31 members), which represents the assembly when it is not in session, and whose chairman is both Head of State and Head of the Government.
+According to the Constitution of 24 February 2019, the government of the country is entrusted in institutional terms to the Communist Party (in fact no other political parties are permitted).
+The National Assembly of People’s Power is made up of 605 members elected by direct suffrage (the voting age is 16 years) for five-year terms from lists approved by the PCC (organized into Committees for the Defence of the Revolution) and meets twice a year; this elects the Council of State (31 members), which represents the Assembly when it is not in session, and whose President is the head of state; the Prime Minister, who is the head of government, is proposed by the President and approved by the National Assembly.

-The regime is trying to reconcile grip over tight political control over the country with updating the economy.
+Although the country reacted well to the COVID-19 pandemic, the situation had a negative impact on tourism, resulting in a deep recession and reduced dollar inflows, which caused difficulties in the supply of essential goods.
+To tackle the crisis, self-managed activities have been increased and on 1 January 2021 the process of monetary reunification began between the peso (used to pay pensions and salaries) and the convertible (equivalent to the dollar and used in imports and by the tourism market).
+The regime’s long-term strategy aims to conciliate tight political control and an updated economic system.
 Measures have been taken to reduce the number of employees in the inefficient state machine, to encourage the growth of private enterprise and to prompt the flow of foreign capital, previously subject to tight restrictions.
 The development of local production is linked also to the need to reduce considerable reliance on imports.
-A double currency system is in force in the country, consisting of the peso (used to pay pensions and salaries) and the convertible (equivalent to the dollar and used in imports and by the tourism market), whose reform has been announced several times.
 Despite the favourable prospects of extracting hydrocarbons in the near future, the energy sector is dependent on low-cost power imported from Venezuela, whose economic crisis threatens the island’s supplies, and to a lesser extent from Russia.
-The success of hi-tech research programmes in the field of biotechnology has led to the creation of a joint-venture with European pharmaceutical companies.

 |Agricultural prod. index (2004-06=100)||102.58||index||2016|